vhollingshead/lbnl_best_public/README.md

 ```
 ### Recommended System Setup

-This application is optimized for laptops with screen sizes larger than 12 inches, where the measurement refers to the diagonal length of the display.
+This application is optimized for screens with a diagonal length greater than 11 inches.

 ## Terms & Conditions